For more of this presentation, see also:

 My book, The Well-Played Game, was originally published in 1978, and republished in 2013 by MIT Press.
 It is now required reading amongst the computer gamerati thanks, in no small part, to excerpts published in Salen and Zimmerman’s Game Design Reader.

-And Junkyard Games (right) is a training game for people involved in innovation and design.
+And, following the concept of Junkyard Sports, Junkyard Games (left) is a business training game for people involved in innovation and design.

 I also consulted with LEGO to help them in the development of their ground-breaking LEGO Board Games.

 Today, through my programs and publications on this DeepFUN.com website, Majorfun.com and Junkyard Sports, I do what I can to help people from all over the world reclaim their playfulness.
-Most recently, I completed the eBook version of A Playful Path.
+And, in 2014, my book A Playful Path.

 - I think you are one of the most important figures in the history of game design.
 Your work has been an inspiration to me personally in my attempt to bring back the physical and social dimensions to contemporary games, and in recent years your approach has become extremely relevant yet again due to the groundswell of interest in the ethical aspects of games and the power of play and players as opposed to games as fixed artifacts. – Frank Lantz